-- A. The variance is the minimum variance necessary to make reasonable use of the property.
-To make this determination, the following factors may be considered, together with any other relevant facts or circumstances: - 1.
-Whether the development is similar in size, intensity and type to developments on other properties in the City that have the same zoning designation; - 2.
-Physical characteristics of the property such as lot size or shape, topography, or the existence of natural resources; and. - 3.
-The potential for economic development of the subject property. - B. The variance will not result in violation(s) of any other code standard, and the variance will meet the purposes of the regulation being modified. - C. The need for the variance was not created by the applicant and/or owner requesting the variance. - D. If more than one variance is requested, the cumulative effect of the variances results in a project that is consistent with the overall purpose of the zone.
+- A. The variance is the minimum variance necessary to make reasonable use of the property. - B. The variance will not result in violation(s) of any other code standard, and the variance will meet the purposes of the regulation being modified. - C. The need for the variance was not created by the applicant and/or owner requesting the variance. - D. If more than one variance is requested, the cumulative effect of the variances results in a project that is consistent with the overall purpose of the zone.